origamiman72/origamiman72.github.io/origami.md

 ---

 # Origami
 Origami is probably my earliest hobby; I've been folding since around second grade or so, and recently started designing my own models.
 I have served as the president of [Cal Origami](https://calorigami.berkeley.edu), the origami club at UC Berkeley, where I helped host the [East Bay Orgami Convention](https://calorigami.berkeley.edu/eboc-2023/program) and start the wonderful Origami Design DeCal.
 As I have now left Berkeley, I will miss my time there dearly.
 The rest of this page will be a gallery of models that I have folded, some being my own designs but mostly the designs of others.
-Click on each image - details about each model are visible in the caption.
-Adapted from Oliver Jiang's Elephant.
-Diagrams available in the EBOC 2023 Convention eBook.I will do my best to credit the designers for the models where I can remember their origins.
+Details about each model are in the caption visible when you click on the images.
+I will do my best to credit the designers for the models where I can remember their origins.

 ## Designs
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.5.1/jquery.min.js"></script>